boostorg/gil/doc/design_guide.rst

 GIL provides several models of ``IteratorAdaptorConcept``:

 * ``memory_based_step_iterator<Iterator>``: An iterator adaptor that
-  changes the fundamental step of the base iterator (see :ref:`Step Iterator`)
+  changes the fundamental step of the base iterator (see :ref:`design_guide:Step Iterator`)
 * ``dereference_iterator_adaptor<Iterator,Fn>``: An iterator that
   applies a unary function ``Fn`` upon dereferencing.
 It is used, for example, for on-the-fly color conversion.
 It can be used to construct a shallow image "view" that pretends to have a different color space or channel depth.
-See :ref:`Image View` for more.
+See :ref:`design_guide:Image View` for more.
 The unary function ``Fn`` must model ``PixelDereferenceAdaptorConcept`` (see below).